UM Today UM Today University of Manitoba UM Today UM Today UM Today

 CBC Canada Reads News Archive

-A Two-Spirit Journey shortlisted for 2025 CBC Canada Reads Competition
+A Two-Spirit Journey wins CBC’s Canada Reads 2025

-A University of Manitoba Press book has been selected for this year’s Canada Reads Competition.
-A Two-Spirit Journey: The Autobiography of a Lesbian Ojibwa-Cree Elder by Ma-Nee Chacaby, with Mary Louisa Plummer, will be championed in the competition by Shayla Stonechild, the award-winning TV host of APTN's Red Earth Uncovered and the founder of the Matriarch Movement, "a non-profit organization dedicated to amplifying Indigenous voices through story, meditation, movement, and medicine."
+A University of Manitoba Press book has won this year’s Canada Reads Competition.
+A Two-Spirit Journey: The Autobiography of a Lesbian Ojibwa-Cree Elder by Ma-Nee Chacaby, with Mary Louisa Plummer, was championed in the competition by Shayla Stonechild, the award-winning TV host of APTN's Red Earth Uncovered and the founder of the Matriarch Movement, "a non-profit organization dedicated to amplifying Indigenous voices through story, meditation, movement, and medicine."

 UM on the Canada Reads 2025 longlist